 I am not sure how to decode that, but it looks like it has some protobuf data inside some other binary format, and some strings can be retrieved: anonymous, email@example.com (The email of the service account Deployment Manager uses for tokens on my project), cloud-dm and cloudgaia::vjgv73:9898.

-This looks like it is intended for internal use, and some googlers confirmed it is intended for authentication between internal Google systems, its probably not be possible to use it externally.
+This looks like it is intended for internal use, and some googlers confirmed it is intended for authentication between internal Google systems, it is probably not possible to use it externally.

 But besides this oddity, I was unable to brute force any other valid values for credentialType, nor any value for transport.